LucianoPAlmeida/OGMNeo/README.md

 ```

 ## Executing Cypher
 You can executing cypher using the direct [Neo4j Driver](https://github.com/neo4j/neo4j-javascript-driver) session object.
+Or you can use ORMNeoCypher.

 ```js
   const ormneo = require('ormneo');